 The significance of the biological handedness demonstrates that conflicts, in terms of GNM, are primarily of a biological nature.
 That a right-handed female responds to a sexual conflict with ulceration in the cervix, a loss of estrogen production, and a manic mood, whereas a left-handed woman develops angina pectoris and a depression, wouldn’t make any sense on a solely psychological level.

 Manic-depressive means that the mood cycles between mania and depression, between manic episodes and depressive episodes.
-Depending on the intensity of the conflicts, the condition ranges from mild mood swings to a severe psychosis.
+Depending on the intensity of the conflicts, the condition ranges from mild mood swings to a severe psychosis (in psychiatry, very mild alternating periods of depression and hypomania are considered a “cyclothymic disorder”, or cyclothymia).
 A lasting dominance of one of the two conflicts causes a persistent manic or depressed mood.
 This, however, should not be confused with a primary mania or primary depression that differ from a manic depression insofar as a manic-depressive state is always accompanied by very specific mental symptoms and behaviors that are determined by the exact combination of conflicts, that is, by the particular constellation.